 Add this simple skillet mac and cheese to your dinner arsenal and you just might achieve superhero status with the kids.
-And with yourself since it uses the unconventional approach of not having to take the time or the extra pot to boil the pasta.
+And with yourself, since it uses the unconventional approach of not having to take the time or the extra pot to boil the pasta.
 Instead, you simply dump everything in the same skillet and shove it in the oven.
 (Yes, seriously, mac and cheese with no standing at the stovetop and stirring.)
 It’s better than the boxed stuff in terms of being creamy and comforting.
-And there’s no contest when it comes to an easy-peasy weeknight rescue that keeps everyone, including the one doing the cooking and dish washing, quite content.–Jenny Howard
+And there’s no contest when it comes to an easy-peasy weeknight rescue that keeps everyone, including the one doing the cooking and dishwashing, quite content.–Anna Helm-Baxter

 Skillet Mac and Cheese

-- 4 tablespoons unsalted butter (2 oz), cut into small pieces
+- 4 tablespoons (2 oz) unsalted butter, cut into small pieces

 - 1/4 cup all-purpose flour